tgdwyer/tgdwyer.github.io/_chapters/html.md

 }
 ```

+This first clause *selects* the rectangle by the unique id we gave it: `blueRectangle`, and then declares some style attributes for animation that specify:

+- an id for the animation: `moveX`;
-This first clause *selects* the rectangle by the unique id we gave it, and then declares some style properties.
-Specifically, it sets up an animation using “key frames”, with attributes that specify: a duration of 5 seconds; that the animation should be interpolated linearly (as opposed to something non-linear like ease-in-out); and that it should play forwards as opposed to a gamut of other options.
-In the keyframes declaration we can declare style properties which should be applied at different percentages of completion of the animation, and the browser will interpolate between them according to the other style settings we specified.
+- a duration of 5 seconds;
+- that the animation should be interpolated linearly (as opposed to something non-linear like ease-in-out);
+- and that it should play forwards as opposed to a gamut of other options.

+In the `keyframes` declaration we declare style properties which should be applied at different percentages of completion of the `moveX` animation.
+The browser will interpolate between them according to the other style settings we specified.
 In this case, we have simply set an initial and final `x` position for the rectangle.

 This is a program of sorts (in that it causes a lot of computation to happen in the browser with outputs that we can see on our webpage), but it’s declarative in the sense that we did not tell the browser *how* to perform the animation.
 Rather we *declared* what we wanted the rectangle to look like at the start and end of the animation and let the browser figure out how to perform the transition.